-The museum opened for the public in 1944, changing location over time.
-In the last two decades it’s moved to a more quiet area of Södermalm though, and today a toy museum is an interesting feature to the museum as well.
+The museum opened for the public in 1944 and has been changing locations over time.
+In the last two decades it’s been located in a quiet area of Södermalm, and what’s new today is the toy museum that’s an additional feature of the museum’s selection.

-One things I’ve always loved about Spårvägsmuseet is the timelessness you encounter.
-I always get the impression that time moves slower in here than in the world outside, and it’s not only the objects but the whole atmosphere that creates that feeling.
+One thing I’ve always loved about coming to Spårvägsmuseet is the timelessness you encounter.
+I always get the impression that time is moving in here than in the world outside.
+And it’s not only the objects that create that feeling; rather, it’s the atmosphere.

-Usually it’s not teeming with people in here, although you should avoid holidays.
-The entrance fee is also cheap compared to other museums in Stockholm – and students pay half price.
+It’s usually not teeming with people in here, although you should avoid holidays.
+The entrance fee is also cheap compared to other museums in Stockholm, and students pay half price.